ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 The limited number of lichen (*Lecanoromycetes*) and charophyte (*Charophyta*) taxa, along with one unspecified 'algae' taxon present in the NVC floristic tables.
-The NVC communities present in `MAVIS` are composed from @rodwell2000,
+The NVC communities present in `RMAVIS` are composed from @rodwell2000,
 @wallace2017, and @prosser2023.
 Data for habitat correspondences is derived from: the Joint Nature Conservation Committee (JNCC) Spreadsheet of Habitat